15 Entry-Level Resume Examples That Landed Jobs in 2026

 Insert plenty of white space, avoid really small font, and use big headings.

-Resume summary or sesume objective?
+Do you use a resume summary or sesume objective?

 Have you ever opened a book or article because the title was compelling just to read the introduction to be disappointed?